hliu860/tensorflow_gpu/jupyter_gpu_kernel.md

 ```
 jupyter notebook
 ```
-From the 'New' drop-down menu select the 'TensorFlow-GPU' kernel that was added, then starting coding.
+From the 'New' drop-down menu select the 'TensorFlow-GPU' kernel that was added, then start coding.

 ## MNIST example
 Following are Python snippets you can copy into cells in your Jupyter notebook to setup and train LeNet-5 with MNIST digits data.